ppy/osu-wiki/news/2018/2018-05-22-project-loved-week-of-may-20th.md

 [![](/wiki/shared/news/2018-05-22-project-loved-week-of-may-20th/taiko/still-scared-of-ouija-boards.jpg)](https://osu.ppy.sh/community/forums/topics/749060)

-[Goreshit - Still scared of ouija boards](https://osu.ppy.sh/beatmapsets/663341) by ::Backfire::{ user=263110 } and [-Kazu-](https://osu.ppy.sh/users/920861)\
+[Goreshit - Still scared of ouija boards](https://osu.ppy.sh/beatmapsets/663341) by ::Backfire::{ user=263110 } and ::-Kazu-::{ user=920861 }\
 *written by ::Gezoda::{ user=481582 }*

-It may not be Halloween yet, but ::Backfire::{ user=263110 } and [-Kazu-](https://osu.ppy.sh/users/920861) are still bringing the ouija boards for you to be spooked!
+It may not be Halloween yet, but ::Backfire::{ user=263110 } and ::-Kazu-::{ user=920861 } are still bringing the ouija boards for you to be spooked!
 Although the song doesn't quite fit the theme, this very awesome beatmap to a great tune really brings out the best of both of these mappers.
 It's a good stamina and reading challenge, and it's not something you want to miss!
 Just, don't burn the map if you're too scared...

 [![](/wiki/shared/news/2018-05-22-project-loved-week-of-may-20th/taiko/sink-to-the-deep-sea-world.jpg)](https://osu.ppy.sh/community/forums/topics/749061)